 “I have been a patient of Dr. Chong’s since 1999 and have referred friends to her since then.
 I’ve received many compliments on my breast augmentation and friends have asked me for Dr. Chong’s phone number for a consultation” -Lupe C. (Patient from Healthgrades)

 If you have traveled to Newport Beach to work exclusively with Dr. Lavinia Chong to correct your case of symmastia, it may be recommended that you stay nearby while you recover.
 You will be seen by Dr. Chong and a member of her staff the day immediately following surgery.
 Please inquire with our Practice Administrator about local recovery facilities, hotel options, and in-room nursing care if you are needing assistance beyond that of friends and family the evening following your surgery.

 What should you do if you suspect you have a case of Symmastia?

+Using procedures pioneered in breast reconstruction, Dr. Chong has helped many women get the natural-looking breast enhancement they have always wanted.
 If you think you have symmastia, or that your breast augmentation has resulted in your breasts being unnaturally close together, it is advised that you follow up immediately with your original surgeon.
 If you would prefer to meet with Dr. Chong to discuss options surrounding a capsulotomy, capsulectomy, or capsulorrhaphy as a means to repair symmastia, we advise calling to schedule as soon as possible.
 As a female plastic surgeon in Newport Beach specializing in breast procedures, her services are in high demand and appointment slots fill quickly.